mikaoj/BSGridCollectionViewLayout/README.md

 * itemSpacing - Spacing between items (vertical and horizontal)
 * itemHeightRatio - The item height ratio relative to it's width

+To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
 iOS 8